dolorosus/RaspiBackup/Readme.md

 **Read this text to the end, before use!**

-This script creates system backup to an SD card.
+This script creates system backup to an image file.
 It creates backups of the device where the system was booted.
-It does not matter if the system was started from an SD card or USB stick.
-The size of the image will be calculated as the real size of the / partition plus 256m for /boot plus 500mb reserve (not the size of the whole device... like 30GB for a pendrive where only 4GB worth of root partition resides).
+It does not matter if the system was started from an SD card or a SSD drive.
+The size of the image will be calculated as the real size of the / partition plus 256m for /boot plus 500mb reserve (not the size of the whole device... like 30GB for a SSD Drive where only 4GB worth of root partition resides).
 It is really helpful, if you run your system from a large partition residing on a SSD drive.

 :stop_sign: You may want to use this script for migrating to an external SSD.
 In this case you may end up with an MBR partitiontable on a 8TB SSD...
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  You may consider to change the line:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  ```declare -r PARTSCHEME="MBR"``` to ```declare -r PARTSCHEME="GPT"```
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  But keep in mind: this is not thoroughly tested (comments are welcome)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  But keep in mind: this is not thoroughly tested, but seems to work well (comments are welcome).

 :bulb: In case you need to restore a SSD drive:
 - restore to a SD card